 Lacrosse shooting drills are the best way to improve and maintain your shooting form.
-Regular drilling in the various lacrosse shooting techniques will ensure that you are able to shoot accurately, powerfully and consistently, even under pressure from defensive players.
+Regular drilling with various lacrosse shooting techniques will ensure that you are able to shoot accurately, powerfully, and consistently, even under pressure from defensive players.

 Some of the most popular lacrosse shooting drills include:

 This is an ideal warm-up drill and works well if you want to improve your accuracy and beat the goalie.